 Our FaM program provides a safe and welcoming place to connect with classmates, form meaningful friendships, as well as develop academic and personal skills.

-A peer leader acts as a helpful guide, offering advice based on academic experience in the field of study.
-Your leader will be an excellent resource as you move through your first year at SFU.
+A peer mentor acts as a helpful guide, offering advice based on academic experience in the field of study.
+Your mentor will be an excellent resource as you move through your first year at SFU.
 He or she demonstrates good practice, provides opportunities for review and refers students to appropriate support services.

-Peer Leaders are supervised by staff members and work closely together to make your first year the best it can be!
+Peer Mentors are supervised by staff members and work closely together to make your first year the best it can be!

 As a first year student, you will find that there are many people available to assist you during your studies at SFU.
 The university and department orientations provide information on getting around campus, finding and using campus resources, and creating your class schedules.
 You can also receive more personalized assistance by having a mentor and being part of a FLC.

 Build a peer support network, learn to navigate the university system, and get better acquainted with all that FASS has to offer!

 - FLC student featured in 'Engaging idea sparks Delta Youth Arts Festival'

 - The FLCs recently received an award for being a healthy campus champion, which recognizes initiatives that enhance student well-being while contributing to a healthy campus community.
 Video here.